Fire salamander: Habitat, behavior and diet

-Diet and habitat interaction

-A study in 2013 aimed to investigate the foraging behavior of fire salamander larvae from different environments, specifically caves and streams, and to understand the roles of local adaptation and phenotypic plasticity in shaping their behavior.
-The researchers conducted a behavioral experiment using newborn larvae from 11 caves and nine streams in northwest Italy.
-In the experiment, the larvae were individually maintained in laboratory conditions and subjected to different test conditions, including light/darkness, prey presence/absence, and food deprivation/normal feeding.
-Video tracking was used to quantify the larvae's movements and foraging strategies.

-The results revealed significant differences in foraging behavior between cave and stream larvae.
-The cave larvae exhibited a more active foraging strategy, especially in darkness and in the absence of prey, suggesting local adaptations to the challenging cave environment with limited food resources.
-Stream larvae, on the other hand, preferred using peripheral sectors of the test arena, indicating a preference for sit-and-wait behavior, which is advantageous in the presence of detectable and active prey.

-The study demonstrated that fire salamander larvae are highly plastic in their foraging behavior.
-They adjusted their activity levels and movement patterns in response to changes in light conditions, prey availability, and food deprivation.
-The plastic responses observed were beneficial for increasing encounter rates with prey and optimizing energy utilization in resource-scarce environments.
-The study revealed an interplay between phenotypic plasticity and local adaptation in shaping the foraging behavior of fire salamander larvae.
-While plasticity appears to be dominant in the early stages of colonization and adaptation to new environments, local adaptations may also contribute to behavioral differences between cave and stream populations.

 Reproduction

 Males and females look very similar, except during the breeding season, when the most conspicuous difference is a swollen gland around the male's vent.
 This gland produces the spermatophore, which carries a sperm packet at its tip.
 The courtship happens on land.
 After the male becomes aware of a potential mate, he confronts her and blocks her path.
 The male rubs her with his chin to express his interest in mating, then crawls beneath her and grasps her front limbs with his own in amplexus.
 He deposits a spermatophore on the ground, then attempts to lower the female's cloaca into contact with it.
 If successful, the female draws the sperm packet in and her eggs are fertilized internally.
 The eggs develop internally and the female deposits the larvae into a body of water just as they hatch.
 In some subspecies, the larvae continue to develop within the female until she gives birth to fully formed metamorphs.
 Breeding has not been observed in neotenic fire salamanders.

 In captivity, females may retain sperm long-term and use the stored sperm later to produce another clutch.
 This behavior has not been observed in the wild, likely due to the ability to obtain fresh sperm and the degradation of stored sperm.